 Mary's open studio in Kinsale was one of a small number in Ireland that showcased exclusively the artists own works which lead to her selection for both the Cork Craft and Design and the Design and Craft Council of Ireland's open studio trails.
 Mary was a selected designer to represent Ireland for the Ireland-Cork Pavillion at International Jewellery London and her works are in high demand both in Ireland and from overseas clients.
 Her Wild Irish Roses series being selected to feature as part of the first global Wearing Irish campaign which received press both in Ireland and internationally.
 "A Woman's Work" which was launched on International Women's Day 2017 at Dublin Castle features Mary Enright as one of the women photographed and profiled in the book which showcases imaginative and strong women in creative and unusual professions.

 Mary trained at St. John's College Cork in Jewellery and Art Metal Craft and continued her training at Ireland's Centre of Excellence for Jewellery Design: The Design and Crafts Council of Ireland's Jewellery and Goldsmith Skills Program.
-Mary has also trained with the Gemological Institute of America with a certificate in Diamonds, Coloured Stones, Jewellery Essentials and CAD/CAM for Jewellery Manufacture.
+Mary also trained with the Gemological Institute of America with a certificate in Pearls.
+Diamonds, Coloured Stones, Jewellery Essentials and CAD/CAM for Jewellery Manufacture.
+Mary is a Certified Pearl Specialist, earning her certificate from CPAA (Cultured Pearl Association of America)

-Due to the one of a kind nature of the work Mary creates much is sold to private clients.
+Due to the one of a kind nature of the work Mary creates much has been sold to private clients and collectors.
 We have two of her collections available online, her famous Wild Irish Roses and Flutterby Butterfly collections and also a small selection of one of a kind pieces.